 • Fluconazole 800 mg PO daily (CII)

-Mild-to-Moderate Disseminated Disease or Acute Pulmonary Histoplasmosis in Persons With CD4 <300 cells/mm3
+Mild to Moderate Disseminated Disease or Acute Pulmonary Histoplasmosis in People With CD4 Count <300 Cells/mm3

 • Posaconazole extended-release tabet 300 mg PO twice a day for 1 day, then 300 mg PO once daily (BIII)